pguse/Introduction-to-Python/introduction-to-pygame.md

 ## A First Program

 A computer screen is made up of an array of tiny dots called pixels.
 We are going to  write a program to draw one pixel.
-In the Visual Code editor, type in the following program.
-Do not copy and paste.
+In the Visual Code editor, type in the following program.  **Do not copy and paste**.
 It is much better to type it out and correct your own syntax errors.

 ```
 # first, let Python know we're using pygame